11 Things Trader Joe’s Employees Want You to Know

 They private label a lot

 Trader Joe’s is well-known for its high-quality, store-brand products, which usually cost less than a similar name brand product you find at other grocery stores.
 That’s because 80 percent of the products TJ’s sell are actually made by those same name brand companies, specifically for Trader Joe’s.
 (Who those brands are is top-secret, but that hasn’t stopped the Internet from speculating.)
 The store usually pays upfront and in cash, which also helps keeps costs down.
-Living near a Trader Joe’s can even raise the value of your home.
+Find the real reason behind Trader Joe’s Two Buck Chuck.

 You can return everything